jainsaarthak/rock-paper-scissors/_posts/2019-09-18-first-draft.md

 ## How does the simplest version of the game look like?

-The simplest I can figure is a console application.
+The simplest I can figure, for a draft, is a console application.

 * The user calls the game from the terminal
 * The system shows three options (Rock, Paper and Scissors) and their respective keys